Ann L. Date, Psy.D., LP

 Katie A. Fall, MA, LPC

 Ms. Katie Fall earned a M.A. in Professional Counseling from Central Michigan University in 2007.
 She is a Licensed Professional Counselor in the State of Michigan.
 Previous to working at Partners in Change, Ms. Fall worked as a therapist with at-risk adolescents and their families at Eagle Village and The Adventure Learning Center in Hersey, Michigan.
 Ms. Fall has been working for Partners in Change since 2012.
 She treats children, adolescents, and adults for a variety of concerns including depression and anxiety disorders.
-She runs adult male and female substance abuse treatment groups and will begin leading mindfulness based stress management groups in the near future.
+She runs adult male and female substance abuse treatment groups.
+She also runs Mindfulness-Based Stress Management groups.

 Matt W. Card, MA